Satadip-Dhar/fastapi-tesseract-ocr/README.md

 ### Infrastructure Agnosticism (GCP vs. AWS)
 The initial requirements for this project suggested Google Cloud Run.
 However, this solution was deliberately deployed to **AWS App Runner** to demonstrate a cloud-agnostic container strategy.

-By encapsulating the application logic, dependencies, and the OCR engine entirely within a Docker image, this solution achieves portability.
+By encapsulating the application logic, dependencies, and the OCR engine entirely within a Docker image, this solution achieves complete portability.
+The architecture decouples the workload from the specific cloud provider.
+Consequently, this exact container image should be compatible with Google Cloud Run, AWS ECS, Azure Container Apps without requiring any code modifications.

 ### Technical Stack
 * **Runtime:** Python 3.9 (Slim).